Final Fantasy 16 officially announced for PS5 and PC

 The next entry in the Final Fantasy series has been rumored for quite some time, with hints that it would even be announced during the show, and now we know it's officially on the way.
 The trailer confirms it will be a console exclusive, but doesn't specify it that's solely for the PS5, so it could potentially come to PS4, too.
 Final Fantasy 16 is also set to come to PC, but no release was revealed as of yet.

-Lots of theories have been circulating that the mysterious action game from Square Enix with the working title Project Athia was actually a Final Fantasy game, but we still don't know if this is the case.
-It's looking like it could in fact be a separate game entirely, but it's certainly an interesting thought.
+Lots of theories have been circulating that the mysterious action game from Square Enix with the working title Project Athia was actually a Final Fantasy game, but it's looking like it could in fact be a separate game entirely.
+Still, it's certainly an interesting thought.
+In the official PlayStation blog post, producer Noaki Yoshida revealed more information about the game will be coming in 2021.
 Kicking off the showcase with a new Final Fantasy installment was a great way to start of the show for Sony's next-gen console.

 Look ahead to future releases with our roundup of upcoming PS5 games.